 Tours usually include the museum at Hawkinge, which has a remarkable collection of artefacts from the Battle, and Hawkinge New Cemetery, where British and German aircrew are buried.

-The 2014 tours have now been fixed for 10 May and 6 September, and with interest already keen, early booking is recommended.
+The second of the 2014 tours takes place on 6 September, and with interest already keen, early booking is recommended.
 Tour places cost £75, with a small discount for Friends of the Few.
 Joining the Friends has many other benefits as well as the reduced tour cost – you can find out how to join here.